arabindamahato/Bookmark-Manager/README.md

 # Bookmark-Manager

 ## If you want to run this project in your system please follow the steps below :

-1. Clone this project
+1. Create a virtual environment in your system.
-2. Create a virtual environment
+2. Clone this project.
-3. Run the Requirements.txt (pip install -r requirements.txt)
+3. Run the Requirements.txt (pip install -r requirements.txt) .
-4. Run the migrations
+4. Run the migrations.
-5. create superuser for accessing admin panel
+5. create superuser for accessing admin panel.
-6. Run the Django Server
+6. Run the Django Server.
 7. Follow the listed Url for accessing the Project Properly .

-	- endpoint which allows storing of any Customer's bookmark
+	- Endpoint which allows storing of any Customer's bookmark
 		- http://localhost:8000/api/create/

 	- Endpoint which allows browsing and filtration of API endpoint with the following query parameters: